1964 European Cup Winners' Cup final

 The 1964 European Cup Winners' Cup Final was a football match contested between Sporting CP of Portugal and MTK Budapest of Hungary.
-The fourth European Cup Winners' Cup final, the match was played at Heysel Stadium, Brussels, ending in a 3–3 tie and the therefore necessary replay two days later in Bosuil Stadium, Antwerp.
+The fourth European Cup Winners' Cup final, the match was played at Heysel Stadium, Brussels, ending in a 3–3 tie after extra time, and the therefore necessary replay two days later in Bosuil Stadium, Antwerp.
 Sporting won the replay 1–0, with a famous direct corner kick goal by João Morais.